albertobonicelli/albertobonicelli.github.io/_pages/publications.md

 author_profile: true
 ---

 My area of research encompasses mathematical quantum field theory, microlocal analysis and stochastic partial differential equations.
-I study how these topics speak to each other, at the interface of analysis, probability and algebra.
+I study how these topics talk to each other at the interface of analysis, probability and algebra.

 {% if author.googlescholar %}